lorlouis/kanatest/README.md

 flag | behaviour
 -----|----------
 --base | is the same as -ahkmsytrnw
---dakuten | adds each specified group's dakuten --combined | adds each specified group's combo katakana --hiragana | will load hiraganas instead of katakanas
+--voiced | adds each specified group's voiced version --combined | adds each specified group's combo katakana --hiragana | will load hiraganas instead of katakanas

-if --dakuten or --combined are the only groups specified all the dakuten and/or combo katakana will be added whithout adding the base katakana
+If --voiced or --combined are the only groups specified all the voiced and/or combo katakana will be added whithout adding the base katakana